nbloomf/feivel/doc/tutorial/tutorial.md

 - `str(STR)`

-    Cast a string to an integer.
+    Cast a string (as a sequence of decimal digits) to an integer.
+Not very sophisticated.

 - `MatrixRank(TYP; MAT)`